Restrictions for recreational bass fishing 2020:

-In recreational fisheries in ICES divisions 8a and 8b, a maximum of three seabass may be retained per recreational fisherman per day.
+In recreational fisheries in ICES divisions 8a and 8b, a maximum of two specimens of European seabass may be caught and retained per fisherman per day.
+The minimum size of European seabass retained shall be 42 cm.

 Click here for map showing ICES divisions.